Private company limited by shares

 General Meeting – In each year, every company shall hold a general meeting as its annual general meeting.
 AGM can be held anywhere.

 Electronic Signature – Permitted.

-Re-domiciliation – Inward/outward re-domiciliation is usually allowed in/to a country recognised by Gibraltar for the purposes of re-domiciliation, EEA and countries, which are members of the British Commonwealth as well as from most other finance centres.
+Re-domiciliation – Inward/outward re-domiciliation is usually allowed in/to a country recognized by Gibraltar for the purposes of re-domiciliation, EEA and countries, which are members of the British Commonwealth as well as from most other finance centers.